Is Keto Diet Bad for Kidneys? Do You Have These 2 Symptoms?

 This does not mean that the keto diet is for everyone.
 According to NCBI, there are kidney injury incidents associated with Ketamine abuse.

-Like almost every other diet in the world, overdoing the keto diet without consulting your physician may cause health issues in the short and long run.
+Like almost every other diet in the world, overdoing the keto diet without consulting your physician may cause short-term and long-term health issues.

-Specifically, there’s controversy about the keto and kidney connection, making its followers ask “is keto diet bad for kidneys”.
+Specifically, there’s controversy about the keto and kidney connection, making its followers ask, “Is the keto diet bad for kidneys?”.

 If keto dieters aren’t careful, they can quickly become dehydrated, ramping up the amount of protein and uric acid in their bodies to dangerous levels.

-The diet itself has not been linked to an increase (or decrease) in kidney stone diagnosis rates, but some doctors say they’re already seeing a shift as more of their patients go keto.
+The diet has not been linked to an increase (or decrease) in kidney stone diagnosis rates, but some doctors say they already see a shift as more patients go on keto.

 Higher levels of uric acid in the body can also lead to other health problems, like gout, which can happen when uric acid builds up in the body, “forming sharp, needle-like urate crystals in a joint or surrounding tissue that cause pain, inflammation and swelling,” according to the Mayo Clinic.

-Other doctors aren’t sure that the keto diet is the true culprit behind kidney stones.
-“Some of the problems might lie in the way that people interpret the keto diet,” Dr. Thomas Chi, a urologist at The University of California, San Francisco, told Business Insider.
+Other doctors aren’t sure the keto diet is the culprit behind kidney stones.
+“Some of the problems might lie in how people interpret the keto diet,” Dr. Thomas Chi, a urologist at The University of California, San Francisco, told Business Insider.

-He said a combination of “tons and tons of meat” and not enough water could lead to kidney stones.
+He said a combination of “tons and tons of meat” and insufficient water could lead to kidney stones.

 Developing kidney problems is a common concern for people who are just starting a low carb diet, thanks to two common myths: